 Sadly, getting an apprenticeship always starts with an application so you cannot avoid it.
-However, by following our simple guide and top-tips, you will have nothing to worry about.
-You will even have a step up over the other candidates towards getting onto your dream apprenticeship scheme.
+However, by following our simple guide and top tips, you will have nothing to worry about.
+You will even have a step up over the other candidates towards getting into your dream apprenticeship scheme.

 This is also relevant for fitting into the company.
 Whether you went to a prestigious school or not makes no difference – being someone who will get on with the staff does.